Skip to main content

 Price Fixing

 Price fixing is a behind-the-scenes agreement between competitors to raise or maintain the same prices.
-Price-fixing lawsuits typically involve illegal agreements to raise prices, but can also involve the change in warranty terms, discount programs, shipping fees or financing rates.
+Price-fixing lawsuits typically involve illegal agreements to raise prices, but can also involve changes in warranty terms, discount programs, shipping fees, or financing rates.

-Price fixing is sometimes noticed by chance by consumers as companies prices look suspiciously similar, or when Justice Department investigators find evidence of collusion.
+Price fixing is sometimes noticed by chance by consumers as company prices look suspiciously similar, or when Justice Department investigators find evidence of collusion.

 Boycotts